Frequently Asked Questions

 For example, if you have technical questions, warranty questions or any other questions you can call us, and we will help answer your questions and resolve your issues.
 We are also a fully equipped eCommerce store and we have gone to significant effort to make sure our site gives you detailed information on the products you are purchasing.
 Our site has includes pictures, informations, specifications and overviews for all of our welders to help you make the right choice.

-eWelders also offers you a significant amount of other informations such as blogs, and user guides to help you make a good choice when purchasing your welding product.
+eWelders also offers you a significant amount of other informations such as a Learning Centre and user guides to help you make a good choice when purchasing your welding product.
 We pride ourselves on offering this high-level of customer service because your ongoing business and your recommendations are important to us.

 Unfortunately, you will get this level of support when purchasing welding products from internet auction and trading sites.
 The sellers trading on these sites are not always registered Australian Businesses and do not always have retail accounts with the suppliers, whose products they sell.